-I have to say, working with between 7-10 boys all of the same age can be challenging!
-They have more energy than I knew what to do with most times.
-We learned quite a few new things, went on fun outings, and really built relationships with those boys and tried to help them learn to look out for those in our group.
+Working with a group of boys all around the same age can be challenging!
+They have more energy than I know what to do with most times!
+In Wolf Scouts, we learned quite a few new things, went on fun outings, and really built relationships with the boys and tried to help them learn to look out for those in our group.

 Wolf Scout Tracking Sheets

 I love the outline of these Tracking Sheets the best.
 It’s easy to see what each boy had passed off, and what we still needed to work on.
 It also has a clear distinction between the Required and Elective Adventures.

 We incorporate the Faith in God Program with our Wolf Scouts.
 I like having this print off so when the boys advance, we can hand the tracking sheets to their parents and they can continue working with the boys on their Faith in God award throughout the rest of their scouting years.

 Sheets like this are key in keeping things simple when planning activities.
 Often times, the Wolf Scout Adventures will only need one extra little thing done in order to pass off a Faith in God requirement.
 I find that using the Faith in God requirements helps me come up with ideas more easily.